 Hours Worked - covered employees ("non-exempt", or hourly) must be paid for all hours worked in a workweek.
 In general, "hours worked" includes all time an employee must be on duty, or on the employer's premises or at any other prescribed place of work, from the beginning of the first principal activity of the work day to the end of the last principal work activity of the workday.
 Also included is any additional time the employee is allowed (i.e., suffered or permitted) to work.
+By law, William d.
+Safe Harbor for Salaried Exempt Employee Deductions

-By law, William Carey University is not permitted to provide non-exempt employees with compensatory time off for hours worked outside the normal workweek; however, time within the same workweek may be taken to remain within the 40 hour prescribed work week.
+Carey University is not permitted to provide non-exempt employees with compensatory time off for hours worked outside the normal workweek; however, time within the same workweek may be taken to remain within the 40 hour prescribed work week.